twagar11/ansible-labs/4-playbooks-and-roles.md

-To take you through a very simple, practical debugging example, however, enter the [p task] command at the prompt---this will cause the Ansible debugger to print the name of the failing task; this is very useful if you are in the midst of a large playbook:
+To take you through a very simple, practical debugging example, however, enter the [p task] command at the prompt -- this will cause the Ansible debugger to print the name of the failing task; this is very useful if you are in the midst of a large playbook: